Learning how to deal with caregiver stress is an important skill that family caregivers can learn in order to improve their own health and wellbeing.

 In the article about Caregiver Stress Management Through Self-Awareness, we shared several caregiver stress relief tips that you are hopefully already practicing to lower your stress levels.

-In this article, we will explore several more caregiver stress busters to ensure that you are regularly taking time for yourself, minimizing stress, and working to steer clear of caregiver stress burnout.
+In this Elizz article, we will explore several more caregiver stress busters to ensure that you are regularly taking time for yourself, minimizing stress, and working to steer clear of caregiver stress burnout.

 1. Fuel yourself with nutritious food and a balanced diet

-Food is our body’s only source of fuel and we need it in order to sustain the energy needed to cope with stress and make it through the day.
+Food is our body’s only source of fuel and we need food in order to sustain the energy needed to cope with stress and make it through the day.
 Compare the food you put in your body to the gas you put in your car.
 We can fill our cars with different types of fuel that make our cars perform in different ways.
 Lower octane gas generally causes poor performance compared to higher octane premium gas.
 You certainly can’t drive your car if there is no gas in the tank.
 Likewise, little or poor nutrition does not supply the body with enough fuel.
-This causes the body to perform poorly, especially under extremely stressful situations that caregivers often find themselves in.
+This causes the body to perform poorly, especially under the extremely stressful situations that family caregivers often find themselves in.

 2. Get plenty of good, quality sleep